 The University reserves the right to deny or cancel an On Campus Housing* agreement to an individual whose conduct or criminal history indicates an actual or perceived threat or danger to the University community including students, faculty and staff.

 The University may relocate any On Campus Housing* resident without cause or prior notice for health and safety reasons or to protect University property, restore operations, or meet the needs of the University community or its individual members.

-* “On Campus Housing” includes Chaffee, Driscoll, Keiser, Morrison, and Taylor residence halls, University Square (Buildings D, E, F, G), University Suites (Clearwater, Payette, Selway), Lincoln Townhomes (Aspen, Cedar, Hawthorne, Juniper, Spruce, Tamarack), the Honors College and First-Year Residence Hall, the University Apartments (University Heights, University Manor, University Park, University Village), and any designated, temporary overflow housing.
+* “On Campus Housing” includes Chaffee, Driscoll, Honors College and Sawtooth, Keiser, Morrison, and Taylor residence halls, Lincoln Townhomes, University Square (Jade, Jasper, Garnet, Topaz), University Suites (Clearwater, Payette, Selway), the University Apartments (University Heights, University Manor, University Park, University Village), and any designated, temporary overflow housing.